RubyRubenstahl/XT2-Standalone-Starter/README.md

  - Mutex Groups are pre-configured.

+ - Color presets for Red, Green, Blue, Cyan, Magenta, Yellow, Warm White, and Cool White

  - Cuelist 1 is set to play on startup.

  - There are triggers pre-configured to bring the grandmaster up a half-hour before sunrise & down at 2am.

+ - Triggers are included for commonly observerd Holidays & Observances - floating holidays are taken care of for you.

  - There are triggers in place to manage the handoff between standard looks and the color picker.